GrafiteInc/Builder/README.md

 ```

 ### Model
-Update the model in: 'config/auth.php' and 'database/factory/ModelFactory.php'
+Update the model in: 'config/auth.php' and 'database/factory/ModelFactory.php' it should look similar to:

 ```php
 App\Repositories\User\User::class